TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

 request Object is only updated with the details concerning Action, Controller and Extension, and then passed back to the dispatcher for processing.
-The dispatcher then passes on the actual :php:`Request` Object to the appropriate Controller.
+The dispatcher then passes on the actual :php:`Request` object to the appropriate controller.
 Here, too, applies: If no Controller or Extension is set, the actual context is kept.